ghing/python-data-cheatsheet/README.md

 - [Read shapefile from zip](notebooks/read_shapefile_from_zip.ipynb)
 - Create spatial data (a Geopandas GeoDataFrame) from a CSV with coordinates: [From CSV to GeoDataFrame in two lines](https://anitagraser.com/2019/01/23/from-csv-to-geodataframe-in-two-lines/)
 - [Download a file with a progress bar](notebooks/geopandas_shapely_binary_predicates.ipynb): This also shows how to only download a file if it hasn't already been downloaded.
+- [Writing a DataFrame to an Excel workbook](notebooks/pandas_excel.ipynb): Writing multiple `DataFrame`s to different worksheets, sizing columns to fit data and setting wrapping on cells.

 ### Loading the results of a Spatialite spatial query